Piecewise-analytic interfaces with weakly singular points of arbitrary order always scatter: Introduction and main results

 \begin{definition} The point $O\in \partial D$ is called a weakly singular point of order $m\geq 2$ ($m\in \N$) if the subboundary $B_{\epsilon}(O)\cap \partial D$ for some $\epsilon>0$ can be parameterized by the polynomial $x_2= f(x_1), x_1\in(-\epsilon/2,\epsilon/2)$, where

 Here, the real-valued coefficients $\{f^{\pm}_{n}\}^{\infty}_{n=1}$ satisfy the relations

 with $f_{l}=0$ for $l = 0,1$. \end{definition} We require $m\geq 2$ in the above definition, because a singular point of order one is exactly strongly singular in the sense that $f$ is continuous and the first derivative $f':=df/dx_1$ is discontinuous at $O$.
 Obviously, each planar corner point of a polygon is strongly singular.
 If $O$ is weakly singular, then $\partial D$ is piecewise analytic but cannot be $C^\infty$-smooth at this point.
-The purpose of this paper is to prove that \begin{description} \item[(i)] An inhomogeneous medium with a weakly singular point of arbitrary order lying on the support $D$ of the contrast function scatters every incoming wave; \item[(ii)] A source term embedded in an inhomogeneous medium with a weakly singular point of arbitrary order lying on the support $D$ of the source function always radiates acoustic waves non-trivially. \end{description} The first/second assertion implies the absence of non-scattering energies/non-radiating sources, when the piecewise analytic boundary $\partial D$ contains at least one weakly singular point of arbitrary order.
+The purpose of this paper is to prove that \begin{description} \item[(i)] An inhomogeneous medium with a weakly singular point of arbitrary order lying on the support $D$ of the contrast function scatters every incoming wave (Theorem \ref{TH}). \item[(ii)] A source term embedded in an inhomogeneous medium with a weakly singular point of arbitrary order lying on the support $D$ of the source function always radiates acoustic waves non-trivially (Theorem \ref{th1}). \item[(iii)] Local uniqueness results in recovering source terms and the shape of an inhomogeneous medium (Theorems \ref{th2} and \ref{TH2}). \end{description} The first/second assertion implies the absence of non-scattering energies/non-radiating sources, when the piecewise analytic boundary $\partial D$ contains at least one weakly singular point of arbitrary order.
 We formulate and remark our main results below.